 Ms. Phillida Charley (Fall 2014)

-Ms. Phillida Charley (Navajo) hails from Farmington, NM and graduated from Fort Lewis College in April, 2012 with a Bachelor of Science Degree in Cell and Molecular Biology.
+Ms. Phillida Charley (Navajo) hails from Shiprock, NM and graduated from Fort Lewis College in April, 2012 with a Bachelor of Science Degree in Cell and Molecular Biology.
 Her FLC – MARC mentor was Dr. David Blake (Biology.)
 She is currently in her third year of graduate school at Colorado State University, in pursuit of a PhD studying infectious diseases in the Microbiology, Immunology, and Pathology program.
 She is a member of Drs.
 Jeffrey and Carol Wilusz’s Lab group.
 The title of her talk was “How Viruses Escape the Wrath of the Cellular RNA Decay Machinery.”

 Dr. Wilfred Denetclaw Jr. (Fall 2013)